 Columbia is a private university.
-Catapano Decl. ¶ 2.
+Id. ¶ 132; Catapano Decl. ¶ 2.
 It is subject to some governmental regulation, and both the University and some of its students receive some funds from the state and federal government.
 The School of Continuing Education is one of the schools, along with Columbia College, the School of Law, the Graduate School of Business, the College of Physicians and Surgeons, and a dozen others, that comprise the University.
-Id. ¶ 3.
+Catapano Decl. $\P$ 3.
 The Institute for Research and Gender is one of 223 research institutes and centers at Columbia.
-Id. ¶ 5.
-(The complete list is available at www.columbia.edu/research/research\institutes.html).
+Id. $\P$ 5.

-Plaintiff Roy Den Hollander is not a Columbia student although he is an alumnus of the Graduate School of Business.
-Compl. ¶ 127.
-He asserts claims against Columbia under the equal protection clause of the Fourteenth Amendment (via 42 U.S.C. § 1983), Title IX of the Education Amendments of 1972, 20 U.S.C. § 1681, et seq., and N.Y.
+Den Hollander and Nosal are University alumni.
+Compl. ¶ 204.
+Den Hollander filed the original complaint in this action on August 18, 2008, asserting claims against Columbia under the equal protection clause of the Fourteenth Amendment (via 42 U.S.C. § 1983), Title IX of the Education Amendments of 1972, 20 U.S.C. § 1681, et seq., and N.Y.
 Civ.
 Rights Law § 40-c (McKinney 2008), based on the allegation that Columbia discriminates against men by teaching courses in women's studies.
+On October 24, 2008, Columbia (as well as the state and federal defendants) moved to dismiss the complaint.
+Den Hollander filed an amended complaint asserting the same causes of action and adding Nosal as a plaintiff on December 3, 2008.

-Compl. ¶ 1(d).
-Hollander does not allege that he has ever taken a women's studies course at Columbia, nor does he allege that men are barred from such courses or treated differently from women if they do take them.
-Hollander seeks a judgment banning the teaching of any women's studies courses at Columbia or requiring the establishment of a "men's studies" curriculum at the University.
-Id. ¶¶ 137-38.
+Plaintiffs, neither of whom alleges that he took a women's studies course while at Columbia, seek a judgment banning the teaching of any women's studies courses or requiring the establishment of a "men's studies" curriculum at the University.
+Compl. ¶¶ 284-85.